Absent Friends – Honoring loved ones who have passed

 My Uncle Gene always ended a toast (any toast) with the salutation “to absent friends.”
 Having lost my own Mum when I was 22, it always hit me hard when he would say it in his sweet Adel, Georgia accent.
 A bittersweet pang, a reminder of those who couldn’t be there to celebrate with us, but a beautiful sentiment nonetheless.

-Through the years, we’ve seen many lovely ways couples have chosen to honor their absent loved ones.
+Through the years, we’ve seen many lovely ways couples have chosen to honor loved ones at a wedding.
 A remembrance which really touched me recently was something one of our groom’s did for his Mother.
 He included small packets of “Forget Me Not” seeds in the wedding favors.
 A simple gesture, but so meaningful.
 Guests could plant these seeds in their gardens at home, a little reminder of his mother blooming year after year.
 All the feels.

-Here are a few more ideas to incorporate absent loved ones into your wedding day:
+Here are a few more in memory of wedding ideas to incorporate absent loved ones into your wedding day:

-• Light a candle in their memory.
-Place it on a designated table with a framed photo or a small bouquet of their favorite flowers.
+• Light a Candle in Their Memory: Place it on a designated wedding memorial table with a framed photo or a small bouquet of their favorite flowers.

 Honoring loved ones who have passed at your wedding